 The most frequent adverse reactions to Tobramycin Ophthalmic Solution are hypersensitivity and localized ocular toxicity, including lid itching and swelling, and conjunctival erythema.
 These reactions occur in less than three of 100 patients treated with tobramycin.
 Similar reactions may occur with the topical use of other aminoglycoside antibiotics.
 Other adverse reactions have not been reported from tobramycin therapy; however, if topical ocular tobramycin is administered concomitantly with systemic aminoglycoside antibiotics, care should be taken to monitor the total serum concentration.

-Clinically apparent signs and symptoms of an overdose of Tobramycin Ophthalmic Solution 0.3% (punctate keratitis, erythema, increased lacrimation, edema and lid itching) may be similar to adverse reaction effects seen in some patients.
+Clinically apparent signs and symptoms of an overdose of Tobramycin Ophthalmic Solution, USP 0.3% (punctate keratitis, erythema, increased lacrimation, edema and lid itching) may be similar to adverse reaction effects seen in some patients.

 In mild to moderate disease, instill one or two drops into the affected eye(s) every four hours.
 In severe infections, instill two drops into the eye(s) hourly until improvement, following which treatment should be reduced prior to discontinuation.

 DO NOT USE IF IMPRINTED NECKBAND IS NOT INTACT.

 Tobramycin Ophthalmic Solution USP, 0.3% is supplied in a plastic bottle with a controlled drop tip and a tan polypropylene cap in the following size:

 Revised July 2016

 Bausch + Lomb, a division of Valeant Pharmaceuticals North America LLC, Bridgewater, NJ 08807 USA